Monte47/ChromeTunes/README.md

-## Chiptunes
+## ChromeTunes

 ### Background

-Chiptunes is an interactive javascript app that lets you create sounds via your keyboard and mouse and generates color visualizations as you play.
+ChromeTunes is an interactive javascript app that lets you create sounds via your keyboard and mouse and generates color visualizations as you play.
+ChromeTunes is inspired by the concept of Synesthesia, specifically Chromesthesia.

-Chiptunes is inspired by
+Synesthesia is a neurological phenomenon in which stimulation of one pathway associated with a sensory experience involuntarily triggers another sensory pathway.
+Chromesthesia is a specific type of Synesthesia in which hearing different sounds evokes experiences of color.

 ### Functionality & MVP